Adam0s007/Insightor/readme.md

 # Insightor

 Insightor is a user-friendly platform that allows users to create, rate, and comment on articles.
-With features such as creating tags for articles, searching articles based on these tags, basic CRUD operations for articles and reviews, user authentication, and user profile editing, ArticleHub offers a comprehensive environment for sharing and evaluating content.
+With features such as creating tags for articles, searching articles based on these tags, basic CRUD operations for articles and reviews, user authentication, and user profile editing, Insightor offers a comprehensive environment for sharing and evaluating content.

 ## Technologies Used